 If the Opportunity Probability is above the benchmark, can it be justified?
 If it’s below, can the sales approach be improved?

-But here’s our experience.
+But here’s my experience.

 5. Automatically set Opportunity Probabilities based on historical outcomes

-- Historical sales person performance.
+- Historical performance of salesperson performance.

 - Size of the deal.